 Cloud Apps and Services

-Cloud apps are scanned using the SSH connection manager.
-Refer to the linux connection manager deployment examples above.
+Most cloud apps are scanned using the SSH connection manager.
+Azure and Office 365 Exchange are however scanned using the Windows connection manager.
+Please refer to the corresponding connection manager deployment examples above.

 What if my Device, OS or Application isn’t supported?